Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Methods

 \subsection{Problem Formulation}

 We formulate the system as two distinct learning problems:

 \textbf{1.
 Extrinsic Contact Field Estimation:} We learn a perception mapping $f_{\phi}$ that transforms raw observations—tool and environment point clouds ($P_{\text{tool}}, P_{\text{env}}$), tactile sensor readings ($T$), and proprioceptive state ($\boldsymbol{q}$)—into a dense extrinsic contact field $F_c$ over the tool surface.
 This field assigns a contact probability $c_i$ and a 3D force vector $\boldsymbol{f}_i$ to every point $p_i$ in the tool point cloud $P_{\text{tool}}$.
+We predict both quantities because they serve different roles: $c_i$ localizes the plausible support of tool-environment contact, while $\boldsymbol{f}_i$ encodes the local interaction direction and magnitude needed for force regulation.

 \textbf{2.
 Generalizable Policy Learning:} We treat manipulation as conditional generation.
 We learn a policy $\pi_{\theta}(a_{t:t+H} | O_t)$ that predicts a sequence of actions $a$ given observation $O_t$.
 The core challenge is designing an $O_t$ that is invariant to instance-specific geometry while retaining high-fidelity physical feedback.